Health Information Technology

 Program Outcomes

-• Graduation Rate: 38% of students have graduated from the HIT program in Spring 2020 to Spring 2022.
+• Graduation Rate: 38% of students graduated from the HIT program between spring 2020 and spring 2022.

 • 100% of graduates passed the RHIT exam on the first attempt during the 08/01/2021-07/31/2022 time frame.
 (Percentage reflects most recently provided results.)